momoiorg-repository/pytwb/README.md

 Install VSCode "Python in Dev Container" plugin.
 Select “main.py” and press F5.
 The “> “ prompt will be displayed in the Terminal section.
 This implies that pytwb command session has been started successfully.
+The command input

+\> help

+gives you the available command description.
+And by inputting

+\> create sample

-By inputting “create sample” command to it, The “sample” package will be created.
+the “sample” package will be created.

 ### Coding and running
 You need to input behavior code in Python and behavior tree code in XML by using VSCode.